Apply for a resident letting agent licence

 When you lodge the form, you will need to attach formal identification.
 This must be a certified copy of any of the following documents:

 - Birth certificate or extract

 - Citizenship certificate

-You will need to pay certain fees when you lodge your application.
-These include:
+You will need to pay the required fees when you lodge your application.